Large and moderate deviations for record numbers in some non-nearest neighbor random walks

 In some literatures, $A_n$ is also called the number of ``weak ladder points'' which is a footstone in the fluctuation theory of random walks.
 The fluctuation theory was first proposed by Spitzer \cite{sp64} and Feller \cite{Feller71}, and has drawn much attention since then because of its wide applications.
 For more details, one can refer to Karlin and Taylor \cite[Chapter 17]{KT81}.
-Omey and Teugels \cite{GOT82} proved that a normed version of the bivariate ladder process $\{(T_n, S_{T_n})\}$ converges in law to the bivariate ladder process of a L\'{e}vy process $X$ whenever the normed $\{S_n\}$ converges in law to $X$.
-As an immediate corollary, one can derive that a normed version of $A_n$~(number of ladder points) of $S$ converges in distribution to the local time at the supremum of $X$.
+Omey and Teugels \cite{GOT82} proved that a normalized version of the bivariate ladder process $\{(T_n, S_{T_n})\}$ converges in law to the bivariate ladder process of a L\'{e}vy process $X$ whenever the normalized $\{S_n\}$ converges in law to $X$.
+As an immediate corollary, one can derive that a normalized version of $A_n$~(number of ladder points) of $S$ converges in distribution to the local time at the supremum of $X$.
 Later, Chaumont and Doney \cite{CD2010} extended this result to a more general case.
-Based on the above results, one may further ask how about the deviations between the normed version of $A_n$ and its limit.
+Based on the above results, one may further ask about the deviations between the normalized version of $A_n$ and its limit.
 As far as we know, there is very few related research to investigate such problems.

-In this paper, we study the asymptotic probabilities of $\bfP(A_n\geq \sqrt{n}c_n)$ and $\bfP(A_n\leq \sqrt{n}/c_n)$, where $c_n$ tends to infinity besides some constraints.
+In this paper, we study the asymptotic probabilities of $\bfP(A_n\geq \sqrt{n}c_n)$, where $c_n$ tends to infinity under some constraints.
 We will establish the large deviations principle (LDP) and moderate deviations principle (MDP) for $A_n$, respectively.
 For a general theory of LDP and MDP, please refer to Dembo and Zeitouni \cite{DZ98}.